About the IAABC

 IAABC members have diverse practices and methodologies, and believe in the study and science of behavior consulting.
 We understand that animal behavior consultants can assist owners in managing and modifying problem behaviors, and in the process help strengthen the relationships between an owner and pet.

 IAABC members work to minimize the use of aversive stimuli and maximize the effective use of reinforcers to modify animal behavior.
-The LIMA (least intrusive and minimally aversive) principle is useful as a general rule.
+Members agree to adhere to the LIMA (least intrusive, minimally aversive) and the IAABC Code of Ethics principle upon joining.
 Within that framework, the IAABC welcomes diversity and openness.
-Positive regard, and respect for differences are among our core values.
+Positive regard, and respect for differences are among our core value, always striving toward solid, effective, positive reinforcement-based work.

 For Potential Members

-The IAABC provides networking and educational opportunities for members through on-line discussion groups, guided studies, webinars and conferences.
-We offer three tiers of membership in five different divisions (dog, cat, parrot, horse, working animal) to match different interests and skill levels.
-Certified and Associate members are listed in our Member Locator at no additional fee.
-To learn more about becoming a member, please visit our Join page.
+The IAABC provides networking and educational opportunities for members through on-line discussion groups, videos and conferences, as well as significant discounts to our world-class educational courses and mentorships.
+We offer four tiers of membership in six different divisions (dog, cat, parrot, horse, working animal and shelter) to match different interests and skill levels.
+Members are welcome to join and learn from all division’s lists and Facebook groups.

 Behavior Problems with Your Pet?